jeromerg/NDocUtil/README.md

 - Then insert the EMF file with the option "Link to File"
 	- *Remark*: the image file must be located in the same folder as the powerpoint file in order to remain portable.

-That's it: The snippets will be refreshed on every build inside your presentation!
+That's it: The snippets will be refreshed on every build!

-The result can be seen in [this presentation](./Presentation.pptx).
+You can see and test with the following [Presentation.pptx](./Presentation.pptx).

 [MyDocumentation_markdown]: MyDocumentation.md